 Now paste the path you copied from the Registry Editor into the Command Prompt.
-To paste the command, simply click the right mouse button while you are in the Command Prompt window and the command will be pasted.
+To paste the command, simply click the right mouse button while you are in the Command Prompt window, and the command will be pasted.
 Press Enter on your keyboard to execute this command.

-The uninstall process should start immediately and you will be able to uninstall the program without getting the "You do not have sufficient access to uninstall..." alert.
+The uninstall process should start immediately, and you will be able to uninstall the program without getting the "You do not have sufficient access to uninstall..." alert.

 Use IObit Uninstaller

 IObit Uninstaller is the perfect solution for uninstalling unwanted programs, bundleware, browser plug-ins, and Windows Apps.
 It removes malicious browser plug-ins, toolbars, and injected programs to give you a secure and smooth online surfing experience.

 Once you have downloaded and installed IObit Uninstaller, open it and select the application you want to uninstall from the provided list.
 Check it and click "Uninstall".
 You can choose to create a restore point before uninstalling the program, which is very useful.
-You should now be able to uninstall the application without getting the "You do not have sufficient access to uninstall..." alert.

-Uninstall The App When In Safe Mode
+Uninstall the App When in Safe Mode

 Safe Mode is a diagnostic start-up mode in Windows operating systems used to obtain limited access to Windows when the operating system does not start or function normally.
 It is the opposite of Normal Mode, which starts Windows in the usual manner.
 Safe Mode is available on Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10, and most older versions of Windows.

 One of the most common steps when troubleshooting a computer is to boot into Safe Mode.
 Safe Mode starts Windows in a basic state, using a limited set of files and drivers.
 It can help to troubleshoot problems on your computer.

 Try to uninstall the application using Safe Mode.
-Windows does not have UAC (User Account Control) enabled and your account should not have any restrictions, so nothing should prevent you from uninstalling the application.
+Windows does not have UAC (User Account Control) enabled, and your account should not have any restrictions, so nothing should prevent you from uninstalling the application.
 If you are not sure how to start Windows using Safe Mode, read this article.

-Update The App
+Update the App